 Contributed By: Katherinerosman.com

 Victor Harbor, ninety minutes from Adelaide, is a great family vacation spot because there is so much to do.
 There are two parts two Victor Harbor – the township and Granite Island.

 In Victor, families can play on the beach, go on a camel ride along the sand and check out the displays at the Whale Centre.
 In winter, you can go whale spotting.
-The foreshore has a wonderful nature play playground, mini golf and, over summer, a small amusement park.
+The foreshore has a wonderful nature play playground, mini-golf, and, over summer, a small amusement park.

-Catch the Cockle Train, a steam train, to the neighbouring town of Goolwa.
+Catch the Cockle Train, a steam train, to the neighboring town of Goolwa.
 It runs along the coast and is an activity both the young and young at heart will love.
 Visit Urimbirra Wildlife Park where you can feed kangaroos and pat koalas.

-You can walk to Granite Island, but the kids might prefer the horse drawn tram.
+You can walk to Granite Island, but the kids might prefer the horse-drawn tram.
 The main feature of the island is the Sculpture Trail.
 The art really captures your imagination and is a fun way to explore the island.

 Marine wildlife tours leave from the causeway.
 You are almost guaranteed to get see seals and dolphins.
 You can also go on an evening tour to see the island’s fairy penguins return to shore.